惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The Chinese and Canadian embassies in Seoul did not immediately respond to requests for comment.

 Dong’s detention comes at a tricky time for South Korea as it tries to improve ties with China, its biggest trading partner.
-Earlier this year, South Korean President Lee Jae Myung said he hoped to open a “new phase” in relations with Beijing after meeting with Chinese leader Xi Jinping.
+South Korean President Lee Jae Myung said this year he hoped to open a “new phase” in relations with Beijing after a meeting with Chinese leader Xi Jinping.

-After initially being prohibited from leaving South Korea, Kwon told The Times in June 2024 that he was flying to Newark, New Jersey, and that he planned to apply for asylum in the United States or Canada.
+After he was initially prohibited from leaving South Korea, Kwon told the Times in June 2024 that he was flying to Newark, New Jersey, and that he planned to apply for asylum in the U.S. or Canada.